5.6. Troubleshooting AVR programming issues

 If the programmer blinks its red LED and resets when you plug it into to the AVR:

 pavr2cmd --regulator-mode 5v or using the Pololu USB AVR Programmer v2 Configuration Utility.
+The Pololu USB AVR Programmer v2.1 does not have this problem.

 If a motor on your Baby Orangutan or 3pi Robot runs briefly: